-Fundraising for Good 2020 seeks to help major gift officers (MGOs) be more successful in achieving fundraising targets and to prepare MGOs for future leadership in the advancement field.
+Fundraising for Good 2022 seeks to help fundraising executives navigate competing priorities to ensure that financial goals are met and their organizations thrive.
 Participants will benefit from teaching, peer learning, and strategic counsel in the following areas:

-The Fundraising for Good Leadership Network will meet monthly (with breaks in July and December) for two hours.
+The Fundraising for Good Leadership Network will meet monthly (with a break in July) for two hours.
 Each meeting will have a learning objective and will be structured to promote a high level of open peer exchange.
-Alongside these monthly meetings, members will participate in two individualized coaching sessions annually and be invited to attend the Baumhart Center’s fall Leading for Good leadership breakfast.
+Alongside these monthly meetings, members will participate in two individualized coaching sessions annually.

-Fundraising for Good will have its kick-off dinner on the evening of Wednesday, January 8th, from 6 to 8:30 p.m.
-From February through October of 2020 (excepting a break in July), the group will meet on the second Wednesday morning of each month from 8 to 10 a.m. in the Baumhart Center Conference Room (Room 220) of Loyola University’s Schreiber Center at 16 E. Pearson Street in Chicago.
-The November 2020 meeting (which will serve doubly as a learning session and an end-of-year celebration) will be a dinner on November 12, 2020, from 6 to 8:30 p.m.
+Fundraising for Good will have its kick-off dinner on the evening of Wednesday, February 9 from 6 to 8:30 p.m.
+From March through November of 2022 (with a break in July), the group will meet once a month from 8 to 10 a.m.
+Loyola University’s Schreiber Center at 16 E. Pearson Street in Chicago.
+There will be an additional meeting November 30, 2020 from 6 to 8:30 pm which will serve doubly as a learning session and an end-of-year celebratory dinner.

 Fundraising for Good will be a community of dedicated fundraisers who are committed to their own growth, as well as the growth of their peers.